shunliz/AWS-certificate/ec2.md

 **Q. Can I use the HDK in my on-premises development environment?**

 Yes.
 You can use the Hardware Development Kit HDK either in an AWS-provided AMI, or in your on-premises development environment.

+**Q. What kind of network performance can I expect when I launch instances in cluster placement group?**

+The bandwidth an EC2 instance can utilize in a cluster placement group depends on the instance type and its networking performance specification.
+Inter-instance traffic within the same region can utilize 5 Gbps for single-flow and up to 25 Gbps for multi-flow traffic.
+When launched in a placement group, select EC2 instances can utilize up to 10 Gbps for single-flow traffic.